caltechlibrary/datatools/string.1.md

 - position, counting and replacing substrings
 - splitting a string into a JSON array of strings, joining JSON a string arrays into a string

+VERB refers to the operation to performed on the supplied string(s).
+VER PARAMETERS are thsose additional terms need to complete the process provided by the VERB.

 # OPTIONS

+Options always come before the VERB.

 -help
 : display help